apiaxle/website/_posts/2013-10-29-acquisition-statement.md

 ApiAxle.
 The project will get a huge boost in resources, not just development but also some great advisers not least in the Exicon CEO, Stefan Rust and CTO, Terry Wong.
-I will remain as the ApiAxle product owner and the OSS component will live on and continue to improve at a steady pace.
+I will remain as the ApiAxle product owner and the OSS component will live on and continue to improve.

 <div class="letter-sig"><b>Phil Jackson</b></div>